PerMalmberg/du-yfs/Manual.md

 | set-full-container-boosts |                            |               |          | Sets all related talents for containers, atmospheric, space and rocket fuel tanks to level 5                                                                                                         |
 | show-widgets              |                            | boolean       | Y        | Show/hides widgets with diagnostic info                                                                                                                                                              |

+Please note that deleting named waypoints do not update routes that reference them.
+You can create a new one with the same name as the one deleted, but until you do, any route that referenced it will not be usable.

 ## Mass Overload